After the Acceptance Letter: The Transition to College

 The traditional dorm might seem like the obvious place to live during your first year in college.
 However, be certain to take some time to explore the different housing options that might be open to you (even as a freshman).
 These housing alternatives range from rooming with people who share your academic interests, such as floors or houses dedicated to the study of a particular language, to housing cooperatives, where the students share cooking and other household duties.
 Some schools like Dickinson College offer special-interest housing, dedicated to areas such as the Romance languages, the arts or sustainable living, as well as living learning communities that will examine topics such as social inequality or Humans and the Natural World.
 Within larger colleges, these housing options can give you a stronger sense of community while also enriching the academic experience.
 The University of Michigan’s Residential College (RC) is an interdisciplinary liberal arts program within the College of Literature, Science and Arts.
 Students live and learn in the same physical space that also includes professors’ offices, art studios, exhibit spaces and academic resources.
 The RC gives students the opportunity to immerse themselves in a small liberal arts college within the context of a large research university.

 Another option on college campuses is substance-free housing.
-Some schools, including Brown University and Hampshire College, offer substance-free housing, which prohibits use of alcohol, drugs, and cigarettes.
+Many schools, such as Brown University offer substance-free housing, which prohibits use of alcohol, drugs, and cigarettes.
 While some colleges ask students who elect this option to take a pledge to remain substance free, most only ask that they refrain from using substances in the dorm.
 Keep in mind that substance-free housing is different from recovery housing, which is for those in recovery from substance use disorder and abstaining from substances completely.
 This article highlights the role of recovery housing on college campuses.